Is honey vegan? No. Here’s why:

 Vegan beekeepers provide homes for bees but do not harvest honey or honeycomb for commercial use or for their own use.
-But humans can benefit from vegan beekeeping in other ways besides knowing their helping bees.
+But humans can benefit from vegan beekeeping in other ways besides knowing they are helping bees.
 When honeybees fly from flower to flower ingesting nectar, they inadvertently transfer pollen between male and female flowers, thereby pollenating plants.
 They’re not always as efficient at pollinating as other native pollinators like hummingbirds, but still, they may help your plants a bit.

-Vegan alternatives to honey
+Vegan honey alternatives

 This section may contain affiliate links.